RayHightower/RayHightower.com/_posts/2017-05-22-medcity-invest-2017.markdown

 >We don't have years, anymore, to make a decision.
 We have months.
 Or in some cases, weeks.<br/>&nbsp;<br/>~ Bruce Brandes, CEO of <a href="http://lucro.com/">Lucro</a>

 The [MedCity INVEST](http://events.medcitynews.com/invest/) conference gathers physicians, investors, engineers, and entrepreneurs with a shared interest: Everyone is striving to improve healthcare.
 The event is produced by [MedCity News](http://medcitynews.com).
 Investors arrive in search of their next ROI engine.
-Startup CEOs with ecclectic backgrounds pitch bold ideas.
+Startup CEOs with eclectic backgrounds pitch bold ideas.
 The conversations are rich.

 <!--more-->